 The term “raptor” is commonly given to diurnal birds of prey, such as eagles, hawks and falcons.
-Of the 26 raptor species recorded in the state of Florida (5 still under review by the Florida Ornithological Society Records Committee), 19 have been documented from the Florida Keys.
-Fifteen of these species are regularly monitored during fall migration at the Florida Keys Hawkwatch (FKH), in Curry Hammock State Park, near Marathon.
+Of the 26 raptor species recorded in the state of Florida (5 still under review by the Florida Ornithological Society Records Committee), 20 have been documented from the Florida Keys.
+Seventeen of these species are regularly monitored during fall migration at the Florida Keys Hawkwatch (FKH), in Curry Hammock State Park, near Marathon.

 Most raptors migrate seasonally during spring and fall.
 A prominent drive for this behavior is the seasonal change in food base.
-Raptor migration occurs primarily by day, mainly as movement between latitudes, during which birds may cover long distances from “north” to “south” and vice versa.
+Raptor migration occurs primarily by day, mainly as a movement between latitudes, during which birds may cover long distances from “north” to “south” and vice versa.